 That’s all very clinical, very medical.
 But what’s it like for the child?
 For the human story, read on…

 I remember us visiting the hospital once, maybe twice – the time before the surgery is blurred – to see an Indian lady (she was the consultant).
-I didn’t know why we were there, and vividly remember getting up on the table and being examined on all fours by her (the knee-chest position), and her squeezing my scrotum from behind.
+I didn’t know why we were there, and vividly remember being on an examination table and being examined lying down and then on all fours by her, and her squeezing my scrotum from behind.

 I didn’t understand why she was touching me, why mummy and daddy had brought me here.
 It wasn’t unpleasant being touched, but I didn’t want to be.